"Such a vibe": Petrol attendant's epic dance collab with motorist spreads joy

 “Such a Vibe”: Video of Petrol Attendant’s Epic Dance Collab With Vibey Motorist Spreads Joy

-- A viral TikTok video shows Shell Garage's beloved attendant, Felix, busting moves with a vibey motorist
+- A viral TikTok video shows Shell's beloved attendant, Felix, busting moves with a vibey motorist

 - The dance clip racked up thousands of views on the platform and left netizens smiling from ear to ear